 Principal Cast : Robert Downey Jr, Terrence Howard, Jeff Bridges, Gwyneth Paltrow, Shaun Toub, Faran Tahir, Leslie Bibb, Paul Bettany, Clark Gregg, Samuel L Jackson, Jon Favreau.

-Synopsis: Billionaire industrialist Tony Stark is captured by terrorists in the Middle East – upon his eventual escape, he designs and builds a weaponized suit of armor and becomes the hero Iron Man.
+Synopsis: Billionaire industrialist Tony Stark is captured by terrorists in the Middle East – upon his eventual escape, he designs and builds a weaponized suit of armour and becomes the hero Iron Man.

 Before I get stuck in, I thought I’d preface this review with a statement of accountability.
 Let me tell you right now, I have never been into Marvel Comics.
 I was a DC Comics boy myself, from about puberty until my late twenties.
 Superman, Batman, Green Lantern: I knew them all.
 I knew about Spider-man and The Hulk, Iron Man and Thor, but they existed in a comic world that was alien to me.
 I couldn’t afford to purchase all the comics I wanted, so I was forced to limit myself to just one branch of the tree.
 And that happened to be DC.